zira-git/zira-git/README.md

 - My projects have started a migration to Codeberg they will be marked as MIGRATED when migration is complete.
 - Currently migrated: KEngine (https://codeberg.org/zira/KEngine), ngg-kt-edition (https://codeberg.org/zira/ngg-kt-edition)
 - My Codeberg: https://codeberg.org/zira
+# Projects have completed migration
+- This account will be deleted on June 7th 2027 (6/7/27)